- Department: Electronic Engineering

 None

-The coursework builds on content from the practicals, so by completing the labs, students will gain the skills and experience necessary to do the coursework.
-The coursework is broken down into four phases of practical work derived from skills developed in the laboratory that are assessed through both review of the program code submitted by students and commented appropriately for their robots, and through critical observation of the quality and performance of their robots while completing the tasks set for them in the laboratory.
-A fifth phase of work requires the students to present the design and construction work they have done, explain the problems they have solved, and critically reason about the quality of their results to their supervisors and peers, followed by the demonstration of their knowledge in a question and answer session.
+The coursework is divided into four phases that are assessed by reviewing and appropriately commenting: the quality of the proposed design of a series manipulator tailored to applications chosen by the students; the quality of corresponding 3D CAD parts and assemblies; the mathematical modelling and corresponding software; program code and models used in control design and simulation.
+A fifth phase of work requires students to present their design and models, explain the problems they have solved, and critically reason about the quality of their results to their supervisors and peers, followed by the demonstration of their knowledge in a question and answer session.

 Formative Feedback: